CET-4 College English Test Band 4

 Typical patterns observed in CET-4:

-• Time pressure: spending too long on reading or cloze and rushing writing
+- Time pressure: spending too long on reading and leaving insufficient time for later sections

 CET is administered by NEEA under the Ministry of Education.
 EduZMS is not affiliated with examination bodies.
 This content is for informational purposes only.